phoenixperry/cci_history_of_computing_and_computational_creativity/readme.md

 O’Regan, G. (2012) A Brief History of Computing.
 Springer Science & Business Media.

 **Periodicals**
+---
 Interactions / MIT Technology Review / Wired.

 **Web Ref:**
+---
 http://dougengelbart.org

 http://dougengelbart.org/content/view/138/000/
+---
 ### Week 1: Navigation, Sugar, Gender, Slavery and Computation - How we got in this hot mess
+---

-This week we are covering the basic topics we'll discuss all term in the form of an overview.
+Overview: This week we are covering the basic topics we'll discuss all term in the form of an overview.
 ![dogburn](https://media0.giphy.com/media/VOq7iem25Z94Y/giphy.gif?cid=790b761179a5f3b8661ca7f63905775ccca96f8cbca5df8b&rid=giphy.gif)

-In class, we will be reading / watching the following texts:
+In class, we will be reading and watching the following texts:

 ------